ahupowerdns/mcounter/README.md

 speedup.
 Note that benchmarking then becomes very difficult as compilers tend to "see what you are doing", and optimize your loops away.

+## Performance
+As noted, these counters are aimed to support typical numbers of threads, frequent updates and infrequent reads.
+Zooming in a little bit, the actual limit is not so much on the number of threads, but the number of `UnsharedCounter` instances.

+On creation of an `UnsharedCounter` it reports to its parent, and this involves a lock.
+If such an instantiation happens once for every thread, the overhead is minimal.
+So in other words, aim for long-lived `UnsharedCounter` instances.

+Retrieving the value of a counter (or a set of counters in struct) similarly involves taking a lock, as the list `UnsharedCounter`s needs to be traversed.